Parallel computations for Metropolis Markov chains with Picard maps: Numerical simulations

 This posterior density is only piecewise continuous, with regions of discontinuity in correspondence to changes of the order of the combined vector of infection and removal times $(x, x^\circ)$.
 Once $x$ is simulated, we can obtain posterior samples of $\gamma$ and $\beta$ generating them from the conditional distributions

 where $B(x, x^\circ) = \sum_{i=1}^d (x^\circ_i - x_i)$ and $A(x, x^\circ)$ as in \eqref{eq: A(x)}.

 We simulate synthetic data and adopt the same experimental setting of \citet[Section 5.2]{neal2005case}, that is we set $M = 200$, $\beta = 0.001$ and $\gamma = 0.15$.
-With this setting, the reproduction number is equal to $R = 4/3$.
-The forward model generates $d = 98$ infected individuals before the epidemic was extincted.
+With this setting, the reproduction number is equal to $R_0 = 4/3$.
+The forward model generates $d = 98$ infected individuals before the epidemic went extinct.